Kyome22/EmojiPalette/README.md

 ## Requirements

-- Development with Xcode 15.2+
+- Development with Xcode 16.2+
-- Written in Swift 5
+- Written in Swift 6.0
-- swift-tools-version: 5.8
 - Compatible with iOS 16.4+

 ## Usage